ids/mariadb-galera-k8s/README.md

 #### Enable/Disable External Access

+##### PKS

+    kubectl apply -f galera-external-lb.yml

+> This dedicates an NSX-T load balancer to galera and exposes 3306 on it.

+    mysql -h <address of nsx-t lb> -u root -p

+##### CoreOS

     kubectl apply -f galera-external-access.yml

-This will open up the specified __NodePort__ on all of the worker nodes.
+> This opens the specified __NodePort__ from the configuration and accepts connections.

     mysql -h <address of worker node> --port <node port specified> -u root -p

 Will give you access to the running galera cluster through the HAProxy.

-    kubectl delete -f galera-external-access.yml
+    kubectl delete -f galera-external-access.yml/galera-external-lb.yml

 Will close off external access.